 The Congestion Charge applies to most vehicles which drive into central London during the week.

-The Low Emission Zone covers most of Greater London and the most polluting diesel vehicles must pay to drive there, including some coaches, minibuses and lorries.
-Find out more about the Low Emission Zone.
+The Low Emission Zone covers most of Greater London: the most polluting diesel vehicles must pay to drive there, including some coaches, minibuses and lorries.

 Penalty charges may be issued if the applicable charges are not paid.